Almond Flour Peanut Butter Cookies

 almond flour peanut butter cookies.

-It’s no secret I love my almond flour recipes, especially in cookies.
-Since peanut butter cookies are my family’s favorite, I experimented with using my favorite flour to make peanut butter almond flour cookies.
+It’s no secret that I love baking with almond flour, especially for cookies.
+Since peanut butter cookies are my partner AND family’s favorite, I wanted to merge the two- and after a few test batches, these almond flour peanut butter cookies were born.

 • Naturally gluten-free and grain-free.
 Like almond flour sugar cookies, no traditional flour or grains are needed.
 Plus, they’re dairy-free and easy to make vegan.